DanConwayDev/ngit-relay/DEPLOYMENT.md

+# Deployment

+Below is a copy/paste beginner's guide to deployment onto a VPS.
+But first, here are some hints for system administrators who don't want to use Docker:

+1. When `ngit-relay-khatru` creates a new repository, it adds a symbolic link to `/usr/local/bin/ngit-relay-pre-receive` to install the Git hook.
+The binary must be available from that location.
+2. `ngit-relay-pre-receive` uses `ws://localhost:3334` as its source for Git announcement/state events, so `ngit-relay-khatru` or another relay must be exposed there.

 ## Deploy to VPS

-To deploy this ngit-relay to a fresh VPS over SSL, follow these steps:
+Beginner instructions to deploy ngit-relay over HTTPS/WSS on a fresh Ubuntu VPS:

 ### Prerequisites

-1. **VPS Setup**: Ensure you have a fresh VPS with a Linux distribution (e.g., Ubuntu).
+1. **VPS Setup**: Purchase a fresh VPS with a Linux distribution (these instructions assume Ubuntu) eg. from [lnvps.net](https://lnvps.net).
 2. **Domain Name**: Have a domain name pointing to your VPS IP address.

 ## 1. Prepare the VPS